biodash/biodash.github.io/content/codeclub/S02E01_r-intro-part1/index.md

 #### Check that everyone has RStudio working

+-   Take a moment to explore the RStudio interface.

-And if you can't figure it out among yourselves, click the `Ask for help` button.
+-   If you run into issues, click the `Ask for help` button in Zoom and one of us will come by.

 </div>